xypherio/pureflow-mobile-app/README.md

 To utilize the full functionality of the PureFlow Mobile App, the following components are necessary:

 -   **DATM Module:** A separate, deployable hardware module/device responsible for data acquisition using various sensors.
 This module is integrated with Firebase to securely transmit collected water quality data to a Firebase Collection.
--   **Firebase Project:** Active Firebase project with Firestore and FCM enabled
+-   **Firebase Project:** Active Firebase project with Firestore enabled for data storage
 -   **Google Gemini API Key:** Valid API key for AI-powered insights and forecasting
 -   **Custom AI Model:** Custom AI model for AI-powered insights and forecasting